Inertia Pricing in Stochastic Electricity Markets: Chance-Constrained Unit Commitment Model

 \subsubsection{Convex CC-UC Equivalent}

 Model \cref{model_determined} is a mixed-integer quadratic program (MIQP) due to the presence of binary variables $u_{gi,t}$ and its quadratic objective function.
 This model is non-convex, but can be solved by modern off-the-shelf solvers (e.g., CPLEX, Gurobi).
-To obtain dual variables needed to compute marginal prices, we convert \cref{model_determined} into an equivalent convex quadratic program as: \allowdisplaybreaks
+To obtain dual variables needed to compute marginal prices, we need to convert \cref{model_determined} into an equivalent convex quadratic program (QP): \allowdisplaybreaks